Azamat0174/Secure-Programming-Report/Lab3/thebadprogram.md

    }
 ```
 Here we added `lstat` to check if the output file is a `symbolic link`.
 If it is, we print an error message and return an error without proceeding with the copy operation.
-- Also, we added the code where it check if the confirmation is received from the user to perform copying, because this logic was not properly set in the `wait_confirmation` function.
+- Also, we added the updated the `secure_copy_file` function where it check if the confirmation is received from the user to perform copying.
+Because this logic was not properly set in the `wait_confirmation` function.
 ```c
 error = wait_confirmation(in, out);
             if (error == 0){